 Using Magnetic Machine Embroidery Hoops Like a Pro

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
-Please read full disclosure for more information.
+I sometimes receive free products for review.
+Please read disclosure for more information.

 For instance, I can use my embroidery machine to easily finish quilts without hooping or using stabilizer.
 I can also work with delicate fabrics like leather or vinyl without worrying about hoop marks.

-Even projects that used to be challenging to adhere outside the hoop have become effortless to embroider, and I am so thrilled!
+Even projects that used to be challenging to adhere outside the hoop have become effortless to embroider, and I am so thrilled.

 Read about this alternative to traditional embroidery hoops.
 Plus, when and how to use a magnetic machine embroidery hoop!